-Submit all materials to Ashley Wilson at wils1620@msu.edu no later than March 4, 2023, 5:00 PM.
+Submit all materials to Ashley Wilson via a single email with the required documents attached at wils1620@msu.edu no later than March 10, 2025, 5:00 PM.

 Additional Advice

 - 1. The most frequent reason that proposals are rejected is that they have little connection to health issues in Michigan.
 Tip: The Internet has information about the types of health and risk problems that people from Michigan suffer from-look it up. - 2.
 Another common problem is providing too much of the wrong information and too little of the correct information.
 This is an exercise in writing a competitive proposal for funding.
 Treat it like a grant proposal. - 3.
 Reviewers are more likely to give money to applicants who clearly need the money in order to do their research and are less likely to fund projects that the use of money is poorly explained. - 4.
 Applications that exceed page limitations are highly unlikely to do well because reviewers are restricted to judging only material that fits within page limitations. - 5.
 Applicants who submit proposals that are poorly written, have grammatical errors, fail to use APA format, and have spelling errors are communicating to the reviewers that they are not careful in their work.